Victor2266/PlayerWatch-Meteor-Addon/README.md

 - `README.md`: Contains the documentation of the addon.
   You can edit this file to reflect the documentation of your addon, and showcase its features.

+## Modules
+### Player Watch
+Will constantly check for players near you that match players on the list, if it detects one it will instantly leave the server.

+### Auto Reconnect
+Will run a timer and log you back into the server for any reason, such as if you get kicked, if the server restarts and most importantly when the player watch module detects an admin/snitch and disconnects you.
+Auto reconnect will join back after a delay so player watch can check if the coast is clear and then auto login restarts the bot.
+So you can fully leave the setup afk.

+### Auto Login
+Each time the bot joins it will run these commands.
+More reliable than the auto login found in meteor rejects.

+### ProximityAlert
+This module will run commands if anyone enters or exits a specified radius.
+It will ignore people on the friends list.

+### CommandLooper
+Simply sends a command then waits for a variable amount of time, then sends the next command, then waits, then sends the next command, eventually looping back towards the first command.

 ## License

 This template is available under the CC0 license.
 Feel free to use it for your own projects.